hasantahabagci/Vision_based_Navigation_TTT_IL_Learning/README.md

 ## Prerequisites

 - Ubuntu 24.04.
 - Clearpath package to simulate Jackal UGV, use the following instruction: `sudo apt-get install ros-<distro>-jackal-simulator ros-<distro>-jackal-desktop ros-<distro>-jackal-navigation`.
+If not using local jackal urdf provided
 - Python 3.12
+- ROS-2 Control `sudo apt install ros-jazzy-ros2-control ros-jazzy-ros2-controllers`
 ## Setup and use

 Our navigation strategy can be used with any mobile robot equipped with a monocular camera.